 The Covered Activities related to managing groundwater withdrawals described above are, by design, also intended to protect potential habitat of the Covered Species throughout the Aquifer in an ongoing basis, but especially during critical drought periods when the endangered species are under additional stress.
-Covered Activities that are related more directly to the management of potential habitat by the District involve District decision-making and actions that support the general Biological Goals and the more explicit, quantitative Biological Objectives expressed in the District HCP's Section 6.1.
-These measures are intended to assure that reduction in springflow is minimized and the corresponding dissolved-oxygen (DO) concentrations in the perennial spring outlets do not fall below specified minimum values under various springflow conditions.
-Drought indices of Barton Springs coupled with the Lovelady monitor well are the principle method of managing pumping during drought, and thereby preserving habitat.
+Covered Activities that are related more directly to the management of potential habitat by the District involve District decision-making and actions that support the general Biological Goals and the more explicit, quantitative Biological Objectives expressed in the District HCP's Section 6.1. (https://bseacd.org/uploads/BSEACD_FinalHCPVol.1-Final-for-Submission-to-FWS-4.19.18.pdf).
+These measures are intended to assure that reduction in springflow is minimized and the corresponding DO concentrations in the perennial spring outlets do not fall below specified minimum values under various springflow conditions.
+Drought indices of Barton Springs coupled with the Lovelady monitor well are the principal method of managing pumping during drought, and thereby preserving habitat.